 At this point in time, the majority of our Distributions are paid to us in United States dollars.
 However, our dividends are paid to our Shareholders in Canadian dollars.
-Currently, we have in place currency hedges to manage the risk and economic consequences of foreign currency exchange fluctuations on our monthly cash flows as well as natural hedges such as carrying US dollar denominated debt.
+Currently, we have in place currency hedges to manage the risk and economic consequences of foreign currency exchange fluctuations on our monthly cash flows and natural hedges such as carrying US dollar denominated debt.
 However, the Canadian dollar relative to the United States dollar is subject to fluctuations and the currency hedges are for a limited period of time.
 There can be no guarantee that future hedges will be at rates of USD/CAD that fully protect Alaris' cash flows against major fluctuations.
 As such, failure to adequately manage our foreign exchange risk could adversely affect our business, financial condition and results of operation.
 In general, where we continue to have a majority of our investments in the U.S., a declining Canadian dollar versus the U.S. dollar is a net benefit to Alaris' monthly cash flows and to the principal value of its investments.

 Also, certain of our currency hedges are conducted by way of a forward contract, which come with an obligation to fulfill the contract at a future date.
 If Alaris did not have adequate USD to sell under the forward contract it would have to pay the difference between the contract price and the current spot price.
 If the current spot price is in Alaris' favor it could receive a cash benefit from not being able to fulfill its forward contract.
 However, if the spot to forward price differential is not in Alaris' favor, it could owe a substantial amount of money to the holder of the contract.
 A significant loss of USD revenue could cause Alaris to fail to meet its obligations under the forward contracts.
-This could result from a significant decrease in a Partners business, which resulted in a significant decrease in its Distribution to.
+This could result from a significant decrease in a Partners business, which resulted in a significant decrease in its Distribution to Alaris or if Alaris was repurchased by a material U.S. Partner or several US Partners within that time period.
 Any cash outlay to meet a forward contract obligation could negatively affect Alaris' cash flows.